 Four out of 19 educators said Storypark had “no impact” on their workload, while only two educators said Storypark increased their workload overall.

-Hear about the findings in more detail in a webinar where M.E.
+You can learn more about the findings in more detail here in a webinar where M.E.
 Picher presented her research and answers some of the biggest questions administrators have about digital documentation technology.